 The Philosophy of Cyprianism can be employed to enhance one’s creative process.
 There are, in fact, those that only use it for that reason.
-As an artistic discipline, Cyprianism has the potential to infuse your work with mastery, eroticism and the connection to the audience that creates a masterpiece.
+As an artistic discipline, Cyprianism has the potential to help you create a masterpiece by infusing your work with mastery, eroticism and a unique connection to the audience.

 Whether Cyprian art is literally erotic or not, the Philosophy says that it has a sexual narrative that underpins the energy of the piece.
 Cyprianism wishes to give (a sometimes unconscious) shape and voice to the intangible (and often subtle) Erotic Force.

 This is why so much Cyprianist art is (and virtually all of the Cyprian Rituals are) Erotic.
 But it is also why virtually none of the erotic art being produced today is Cyprianist.
 The Erotic Force demands more of us, just as the Current does.
 By interfacing with the Current through the Erotic Force we are opening up creative channels not available to most people.
 The pulsating, seething ichor that runs through the veins of Cyprianist artists is made of the Poetry unleashed by our connection to the Current.

 Cyprian vs. Cyprianist

 Today, artists that apply the principles of Cyprianism in order to create better art are called Cyprianists (a named coined by Australian painter Catherine Abel).
 The term Cyprian, however, refers to those who apply the Philosophy and Practice to all areas of their lives.